 Maybe I need to remind myself how to make oatmeal.
 Maybe I need to remind myself to make oatmeal at all… and eat it.. for breakfast.
 Staring at my laptop first thing in the morning, burning my mouth sipping hot coffee does not make breakfast.

 I thought if I needed a reminder, you might need it too.
-So let’s make this healthy stovetop oatmeal with apple and cinnamon.
+So let’s make this healthy stovetop oatmeal with cinnamon and any seasonal or even frozen fruits of your choice.
 A treat for that special person, YOU!

 Serves: 1 | Ready under 10 minutes